• Skip to main content

 More on these megaliths in Portugal

-• Almendres Cromlech is the Iberian Peninsula’s largest megalithic monument, as well as being one of the world’s oldest.
+- Almendres Cromlech is the Iberian Peninsula’s largest megalithic monument and one of the world’s oldest.

-• There are more than 10 megalithic sites in Evora district.
+- There are more than ten megalithic sites in the Evora district.
 They were built here as it is where Portugal’s most important rivers (Tagus, Sado, and Guadian) converge.

 Read Next: 30 free things to do in Evora Portugal